 Although its good to write storytelling posts and have a unique voice, most people using the internet are looking for information, and what better place to get it from than your blog!

 Affiliate programs such as these give you commission based on products people purchase after clicking on the special links on your blog which you create from the affiliate site.

-You should choose links which are relevant to the niche you are writing about.
+You should choose links which are relevant to the subject you are writing about.

 If you are not using your own photos you will need to use images from a stock photo source, there are

-If you do choose to use a free image site its advisable to take a screenshot of the image being downloaded so you could, if needed prove that the image was indeed on a free image site.
+If you do choose to use a free image site its advisable to take a screenshot of the image downloading, so, you have proof that the image was indeed on a free image site.